Kuuuube/kanjigrid/README.md

 - `Save HTML` and `Save Image` now properly function.

-- Fields with spaces in their name are now properly searchable
+- Fields with spaces in their name are now properly searchable.